HaaseD/HaaseD/README.md

-- 👋 Hi, I’m @HaaseD
+Hi, I’m @HaaseD
-- 👀 I’m interested in Computerquatsch.
+Nice to meet you.

 <!---
 HaaseD/HaaseD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.